William Contreras Player Props: Brewers vs. Twins

 Twins Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Twins pitching staff ranks second in the league.
+- The 9.6 strikeouts per nine innings compiled by the Twins pitching staff ranks first in MLB.

-- The Twins' 3.50 team ERA ranks second across all MLB pitching staffs.
+- The Twins have a 3.52 team ERA that ranks second among all MLB pitching staffs.

-- Twins pitchers combine to surrender the fourth-fewest home runs in baseball (64 total, one per game).
+- The Twins surrender the third-fewest home runs in baseball (65 total, one per game).

-- In his last time out on Wednesday, the right-hander tossed seven innings against the Tampa Bay Rays, giving up one earned run while surrendering five hits.
+- In his most recent appearance on Thursday, the righty went 5 1/3 innings against the Tampa Bay Rays, giving up three earned runs while surrendering three hits.

+- The 27-year-old has an ERA of 2.61, with 8.2 strikeouts per nine innings, in nine games this season.
+Opposing hitters have a .200 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.